Contents

 Sentence

-A sentence refers to a clause, word, phrase, or a group of phrases, words, or clauses that give a complete idea/thought.
-A sentence can give a statement, ask a question, give a command, indicate an exclamation, express a wish or an assertion, and could also show action performance.
-When writing, a sentence always starts with a capital letter and a full-stop, exclamation, or a question mark ends the sentence.
+A sentence refers to a clause, word, or a group of phrases, words, or clauses that convey a complete idea or thought.
+A sentence can make a statement, ask a question, give a command, express an exclamation, show a wish, or indicate an action.
+In writing, a sentence always begins with a capital letter and ends with a full stop, an exclamation mark, or a question mark.

-First and foremost, a sentence must have a capital letter at the start and a period, exclamation mark, or question mark in the end.
-Secondly, a sentence should express a complete thought or idea; otherwise, it is not a sentence.
-Lastly, it must have a verb and a subject.
+First, a sentence must begin with a capital letter and end with appropriate punctuation such as a period, exclamation mark, or question mark.
+Second, a sentence should express a complete thought or idea; otherwise, it is not a sentence.
+Finally, a sentence must contain at least a subject and a verb.

 For example: